If you are dreaming about starting an online business in Sri Lanka but have no idea where to begin, this post is for you.

 Step 5 – How to deliver your products

-Step 6 – How to get paid from your online customers
+Step 6 – How to get paid by your online customers

 When purchasing online, there are so many ways to make the payment.
 I’m going to cover 3 of the most popular payment methods in Sri Lanka.

-- Cash-on-delivery (COD) – This is by far the most popular payment method.
-Customer pays the amount upon delivery.
+Cash-on-delivery (COD) – This is by far the most popular payment method.
+The customer pays the amount upon delivery.
 This is also the safest one for customers.
 Most Sri Lankans are still reluctant to pay online.
 So you’ll have to offer COD.
 You can easily do this with your WordPress website.

-- Direct bank transfer – This is a very rare situation but some customers still prefer to make the payment directly to your bank account.
+Direct bank transfer – This is a very rare occurrence but some customers still prefer to make the payment directly to your bank account.
 You can dispatch the product once they make the payment.

 Step 7 – Packaging

-Don’t forget the environment when you’re selecting your packaging material (yes, I’m also looking for an alternative.)
+Don’t forget the environment when you’re selecting your packaging material.

 Step 8 – Marketing your online store